jackwillis/militanthistory/_lm_articles/01/victory-in-newfoundland-as-workers-defy-law.md

 {:.final}
-In the coming period, the great industrial provinces of Ontario and Québec and the provinces of central Canada will join the militant fighters of the coastal belts.
+In the coming period, the great industrial provinces of Ontario and Quebec and the provinces of central Canada will join the militant fighters of the coastal belts.
 When they do they will rock